Cierra Fields

-Cierra Fields (born 1999) is an anti-rape activist, Native American community health activist, and member of the Cherokee Nation of Oklahoma.
+Cierra Fields (born 1999) is an anti-rape activist, Native American community health activist, and citizen of the Cherokee Nation.
 Fields worked as a freelance journalist for Indian Country Today Media Network.

 Activism

 Fields is a melanoma survivor and has worked to improve tribal health facilities.
 In 2013, she was recognized by the White House as a "Champion for Change" for her work to promote healthier living practices and to reduce cancer in Native American communities.

 In 2014, as a Cherokee Nation citizen, Fields advocated for the tribal council to raise the age of consent for sex from 14-years-old to 16-years-old.

 In 2016, Fields hosted the Charles Head Memorial Native Youth Summit, an alliance to stop violence against Native American women.

 In 2018, Fields sat on the board of directors for the National Urban Indian Youth Alliance.